 With Checkout.com, it's easy to switch on Apple Pay and start offering it to your customers.

-Speak to a member of our sales team to discover how you can use Apple Pay to boost customer satisfaction, increase sales, and reduce chargebacks today.
-Or to build a more detailed understanding of how to implement it with Checkout.com you can review our Apple Pay documentation.
+Speak to a member of our Sales team to discover how you can use Apple Pay to boost customer satisfaction, increase sales, and reduce chargebacks today.
+Or to build a more detailed understanding of how to implement it with Checkout.com, you can review our Apple Pay documentation.